Listen to an audio file of this tool.

 Step 2.
 Teach New Skills by Interactive Modeling

-As parents, it’s easy to forget that children are learning to perform everyday, typical tasks with greater independence each year of their lives.
+As parents, it’s easy to forget that children are learning to perform everyday typical tasks with greater independence each year of their lives.
 Though they may competently throw their dirty laundry into the washer, that same child might struggle with making the bed.
-Learning about developmental milestones can help a parent know which tasks might be more difficult.
-Here are some examples:3
+Learning about developmental milestones can help you know which tasks might be more difficult.
+Here are some examples of developmentally appropriate chores:3

 - Six-year-olds thrive on encouragement.
 Ideas for chores include: set the table, get out and put away holiday decorations, rinse dishes, empty dishwasher.